 Germany to take the knee in show of solidarity with England

-Germany joined England in taking the knee before the Euro 2020 last-16 tie at Wembley last summer
+The Germans joined England in taking the knee before the Euro 2020 last-16 tie at Wembley

 Ilkay Gundogan confirmed Germany would take the knee in a show of solidarity with England after the anti-racism gesture was jeered by stands filled with children in Hungary.